-Decide to require or not require prior approval for a drug.
-(Prior approval is permission from Amerigroup STAR+PLUS MMP before you can get a drug.)
+• Decide to require or not require prior authorization (PA) or approval for a drug.
+(PA is permission from Amerigroup STAR+PLUS MMP before you can get a drug.)

 - Add or change the amount of a drug you can get (called quantity limits). - Add or change step therapy restrictions on a drug.
 (Step therapy means you must try one drug before we will cover another drug.)